Our Board members put their knowledge, expertise and passion to work to support innovation in Greater Philadelphia.

 Kisimul is also the parent company for Thistlewood Properties, LLC, a real estate development company that specializes in high-end residential redevelopment.
 He served on the board of Germantown Academy and the Agnes Irwin School.
 In addition, he has served as a board member at the Schuylkill Center for Environmental Education, and as Board member/VP of the Children’s Country Week Association.

-David P. O’Connor is general counsel and head of Legal and Compliance at First Eagle Investments, where he also serves as a member of the firm’s management committee and is responsible for the firm’s risk management department.
+David P. O’Connor is general counsel and head of Legal, Compliance & Enterprise Risk at First Eagle Investments, where he also serves as a member of the firm’s partnership committee and is responsible for the firm’s risk management department.

-David P. O’Connor is general counsel and head of Legal and Compliance at First Eagle Investments, where he also serves as a member of the firm’s management committee and is responsible for the firm’s risk management department.
+David P. O’Connor is general counsel and head of Legal, Compliance & Enterprise Risk at First Eagle Investments, where he also serves as a member of the firm’s partnership committee and is responsible for the firm’s risk management department.

 He graduated with a BA from Gordon College and earned a JD with honors from Villanova University School of Law.
 He began his legal career as an associate in the business and finance department of Ballard Spahr and then moved on to Delaware Investments, where he served as general counsel and head of strategic investment relationships and initiatives prior to joining First Eagle.
 As part of his longstanding commitment to finding innovative ways to address social inequities, David has worked with Heights Philadelphia since 2008.
 He currently is a member of the Board of Directors and its Executive Committee and previously has helped the organization navigate two mergers, was co-chair of the search committee for a new executive director, served as treasurer and chair of the finance committee and as a student mentor and writing instructor.
 He is a member of the Board of Directors of the First Eagle Investments Foundation and has served on the board of advisers for Lift Philadelphia, on various advisory committees for Gordon College, and as a volunteer and board member for the Burlington Emergency Shelter.